Francis Farewell: Death

 In 1829 Farewell set out for Natal from Port Elizabeth, heading overland with a wagon train loaded with two and a half tons of beads for trade with the Zulus, who were now led by King Dingane, Shaka's half-brother and a conspirator in Shaka's assassination the year before.
 Farewell was accompanied by Thackwray, a trader, and Walker, a naturalist.
 When Farewell's wagon train reached the vicinity of the kraal of Qwabe chief Nqetho, he halted the wagon train and set off to visit the chief accompanied by Thackwray, Walker, and eight Zulu and Khoikhoi servants, leaving fellow Port Natal settler John Cane in charge of the wagons.

-After being received with what Donald R. Morris described as "apparent kindness" by Nqetho, Farewell, Thackwray, and Walker set up camp outside the kraal while their servants slept in huts located in the kraal.
+After being received with what historian Donald R. Morris called "apparent kindness" by Nqetho, Farewell, Thackwray, and Walker set up camp outside the kraal while their servants slept in huts inside the kraal.
 Before they retired for the night, the servants informed Farewell that Nqetho was not to be trusted, and that the atmosphere inside the kraal was tense, but Farewell ignored them.
 During the night, Lynx, one of Farewell's servants, slipped out of the kraal to warn Farewell that Nqetho was plotting the deaths of Farewell and his party.
-Nqetho had recently quarreled with Dingane and considered him an enemy, and was not sympathetic towards Farewell due to his trading with Dingane.
+Nqetho had recently quarreled with Dingane and considered him an enemy, and was not sympathetic towards Farewell due to his trading with the Zulu king.
 He also assumed one of Farewell's Zulu servants, who was the son of a Zulu chief, was a spy.
-Instead of heeding Lynx's warning, Farewell called Lynx a coward and went back to sleep.
+But instead of heeding the warning, Farewell called Lynx a coward and went back to sleep.

-Just before dawn, Qwabe warriors approached Farewell's tent, cut its ropes, and stabbed Farewell and his comrades through the canvas, killing all three of them.
+Just before dawn, Qwabe warriors approached Farewell's tent, cut its ropes, and stabbed Farewell and his comrades to death as they lay trapped beneath the canvas.
 Lynx, who had armed himself with a musket and was keeping watch, kicked his companions awake upon hearing the assault on Farewell's tent and led them from the kraal.
 Only Lynx and two others survived to reach the wagon train, but Lynx killed three of their pursuers, despite being wounded several times himself.

-Lynx informed Cane of Farewell's fate, and Cane promptly led the rest of the servants into the bush to elude the Qwabe warriors who soon reached the train and ransacked the wagons, killing all the horses and oxen and taking all of the beads.
+Lynx told Cane that Farewell and his party had been slain, causing Cane to promptly lead the rest of the servants into the bush to elude the Qwabe warriors, who soon reached the train and ransacked the wagons, killing all the horses and oxen and taking all of the beads.
 Cane returned to Grahamstown to reequip, bringing Farewell's ill-fated overland journey to a close.
+"Farewell had practically invited his own death," Morris opined, "but his death was untimely and regrettable.
+For all his rapacisousness and occasional chicanery, he deserves most of the credit for founding Port Natal."